digitalbazaar/bedrock/README.md

 function or string template.
 (Note there is a small cost with computed config values which could be important depending on the use case.)

-`bedrock.util.Config` creates a wrapper around a config object and optional options.
+`bedrock.util.config.Config` creates a wrapper around a config object and optional options.
 This wrapper exposes a new, helpful API that is detailed below.
 A common setup could look like the following.

 ```js
 // an empty config object